For employers, that shift has created a host of new challenges.

 Online harassment and cyberbullying are very real.
 And they are both sometimes present in the work environment.

-Best practice: Remind your remote workforce that your workplace policy banning harassment of any sort applies with full force in the remote work environment.
+Best practice: Remind your remote and hybrid workforce that your workplace policy banning harassment of any sort applies with full force to the remote work environment.
 And don’t forgo anti-harassment training for remote employees; instead, place a renewed emphasis on it.

 2: Posting Requirements